isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 "Thank you very much.
 I'll call you later."

 "Mr. Iha.
-I heard that you've told yourself that you are recovering from Hansen's disease."
+I hear that yourself recovered from Hansen's disease."

-"Yes, I have.
+"Yes, I do.
 I would like to have a job without hiding the fact that I have recovered from Hansen's disease as much as possible."

 "I see.
 I myself suffered from tuberculosis for a long time, so I think I have medical knowledge.
 A few days ago, I visited the Ministry of Health and Welfare and saw that they were mobilizing the guards to provide a formidable security presence against the Hansen's disease patients' appeal movement.
 An official in charge ordered the guards, "Do not let them take a single step here.
 I was angry at the attitude of the authorities.
 We have to stop this nonsense as soon as possible..."